ultimate271/notes/book/Dragon/The Dragon and the King.md

 mean those demands with harsh punishment.
 The dragon would make displays of might in front of the townspeople to provoke them to fear.

+## The tribute required by the dragon
 The dragon would also demand great tribute.
 He would always request a portion of the crop, and when they began to realize that the dragon would simply take their tribute and burn it himself at his ritual grounds, they became more infurited at this.
 But again, they feared the dragon, and continued to be led by his rule.

+## The people are wise enough to recognize that, even though they may not like it, that this is a good thing, and they look forward to their king returning
 Through that fear, though, the people did become a much greater nation.
 The tyranacy of the dragon was in fact what these people needed to arrange their affairs in order, and come to prosper.
 And, though the people grew exhausted of